rbspy/rbspy/README.md

 rbspy record ruby myprogram.rb
 ```

-When recording, rbspy will save data to ~/.rbspy/records.
+When recording, rbspy will by default save data to `~/.cache/rbspy/records`.
+You can also specify an
+output file with `--file`.

 **Generate a flamegraph**